cjkent/my-racing-planner/README.md

 Visit it at: [https://adrianulima.github.io/my-racing-planner/](https://adrianulima.github.io/my-racing-planner/)

-_This project is not affiliated with or endorsed by iRacing._
+_This project is not affiliated with or endorsed by iRacing.com._

 ---